Student services & amenities fee (SSAF)

 There are government-prescribed guidelines on what these fees can be used for.
 These include but are not limited to items such as counselling, employment/career advice, childcare, financial advice, food services and sporting and recreational activities.

-You can read the full list on the Department of Education, Employment & Workplace Relations (DEEWR) site.
+You can read the full list on the Department of Innovation web site.

 View the 2012 SSAF funding acquittal summary.